4deld/4deld.github.io/tabs/about.md

 ## My plan

-I will post my Development logs, Python Grammar, solving algorithm problems.
+I will post my Development logs, algorithms, problem solvings.

-I hope you learn anything when you come into my blog, not just going back.
+I hope you learn something when you come into my blog, not just going back.

 ## Development log

 I swear Development logs are quite important.

-Because they shows what you've done, what you've felt, etc.
+Because they show what you've done, what you've felt, and where you head.

 It'll be a good weapon in many ways.